The Impact of Supply Chain Disruptions on BOM Management

 The Rise of the Risk-Intelligent BOM

 Automated digital solutions are now essential for supply chain resilience.
-Beyond basic inventory tracking, global tensions and regional dependencies demand deeper visibility into a component's origin to ensure future stability.
+Beyond basic inventory tracking, global tensions and regional dependencies demand deeper visibility into a component's origin to ensure long-term future stability.

 How Octopart’s BOM Tool Improves Sourcing Agility